simukappu/activity_notification/README.md

   belongs_to :article
   belongs_to :user

-  # Example that ActivityNotification::Notifiable is configured
+  # acts_as_notifiable configures your model as ActivityNotification::Notifiable
-  # with specified value, custom methods in your model as lambda or symbol
+  # with parameters as value or custom methods defined in your model as lambda or symbol
   acts_as_notifiable :users,
+    # Notification targets as :targets is a necessary option
-    # Notify to author and users who commented to the same article, except comment owner self
+    # Set to notify to author and users commented to the article, except comment owner self
     targets: ->(comment, key) {
       ([comment.article.user] + comment.article.commented_users.to_a - [comment.user]).uniq
     },
+    # Path to move when the notification will be opened by the target user
+    # This is a optional since activity_notification uses polymorphic_path as default
     notifiable_path: ->(comment) { article_path(comment.article) }
 end
 ```

-You can override several methods in your notifiable model (e.g. `notifiable_path` or `notification_email_allowed?`).

 ### Configuring views